-However at $170/£190, it is one of the best reverb pedals out there if you are looking for a great sounding and reliable pedal, that doesn’t cost the earth.
+However at $170/£190, it is one of the best reverb pedals out there if you are looking for a great sounding and reliable pedal which doesn’t cost the earth.

 Boss have long had a reputation for building high quality and budget friendly guitar pedals.
 And the RV-6 is no exception.

 There is also the addition of a delay button, which allows you to add delay on top of your reverb.
 Although heavy amounts of delay rarely feature in the blues, adding a small amount will add depth and sustain to your sound.

 If you favour quality and simplicity as well as a sturdy build (for travelling or gigging) then the Boss RV-6 will make a great addition to your board.

 If you want a reverb pedal with lots of features, but you don’t want to splash out for a Strymon Big Sky, then the Cathedral Stereo is the reverb pedal for you.

 The pedal comes with 8 different reverb modes.
 There are also 6 knobs that allow you to tailor the sound of each of the reverb modes.

 This last feature is particularly useful for the blues.
 It allows you to programme a subtle slap-back sound that will add thickness to your tone.

-At around $300/£200 – the Cathedral Stereo isn’t one of the cheapest reverb pedals out there.
-But it does provide a genuinely affordable alternative to the Strymon Big Sky and other reverb pedals that come with a lot of features and tone shaping controls.
+At around $300/£200 – the Cathedral Stereo isn’t one of the cheapest reverb pedals out there however it does provide a genuinely affordable alternative to the Strymon Big Sky and other reverb pedals that come with a lot of features and tone shaping controls.

 It is perhaps because of this, that until now Fender haven’t placed too much emphasis on building their own reverb pedals.

 The only exception to this was the Fender 63′ pedal, which they brought out in collaboration with Boss.
 It initially proved very popular with blues guitarists, but was then discontinued.

-Unlike some of the. other pedals here, the Marine Layer emphasises vintage tones.
+Unlike some of the other pedals here, the Marine Layer emphasises vintage tones.
 So rather than having a whole number of different reverb types, this pedal has just 3 – hall, spring and ‘special’.

 Each of these reverb settings has 3 variations that you can control using a toggle switch.
 There is also a ‘filter’ toggle that allows you to adjust the amount of treble for any of the settings.

 If you want the quality of a pedal like the Strymon Big Sky, but have little interest in modern reverb sounds, then the Strymon Flint could be a great choice.

-There are 3 tremolo settings and another 3 reverb settings.
-All of these are linked with a particular year, during which that style of reverb or tremolo came to eminence.
+There are 3 tremolo settings and another 3 reverb settings and all of these are linked with a particular year during which that style of reverb or tremolo came to eminence.